vmware-archive/kubeless/docs/GKE-deployment.md

 ## Creating the admin clusterrolebinding

-For deploying Kubeless in your cluster, your user should have permissions enough for creating cluster roles and cluster role bindings.
+For deploying Kubeless in your cluster, your user should have enough permissions for creating cluster roles and cluster role bindings.
 For doing so you need to give your current GKE account admin privileges in the new cluster.
 This is not being done by default so you need to do it manually:

 ```
 kubectl create clusterrolebinding kubeless-cluster-admin --clusterrole=cluster-admin --user=<your-gke-user>
 ```

 The above command may fail with `Error from server (Forbidden): User "your-gke-user" cannot create clusterrolebindings.rbac.authorization.k8s.io at the cluster scope`.
-This error is showed since your account doesn't have privileges to create `clusterrolebindings` (even if you are able to create clusters).
-If that is the case you can still perform the above operation but using as user the `admin` user that is created by default in the cluster.
+This error is shown since your account doesn't have privileges to create `clusterrolebindings` (even if you are able to create clusters).
+If that is the case you can still perform the above operation using the default `admin` user.
 You can retrieve the admin password executing:

 ```
 gcloud container clusters describe my-cluster --zone <my-cluster-zone>